Discord-Net-Labs/Discord.Net-Labs/docs/faq/basics/client-basics.md

 There are very few differences from the [DiscordSocketClient] class, and it is very straightforward to modify your existing code to use a [DiscordShardedClient] when necessary.

-1. You need to specify the total amount of shards, or shard ids, via [DiscordShardedClient]'s constructors.
+1. You can specify the total amount of shards, or shard ids, via [DiscordShardedClient]'s constructors.
 2. The [Connected], [Disconnected], [Ready], and [LatencyUpdated] events are replaced with [ShardConnected], [ShardDisconnected], [ShardReady], and [ShardLatencyUpdated].
 3. Every event handler you apply/remove to the [DiscordShardedClient] is applied/removed to each shard.
  If you wish to control a specific shard's events, you can access an individual shard through the `Shards` property.

+> [!NOTE]
+> You are not obligated to set a shard count, nor specific ID's.
+If nothing is set,
+> Discord.NET will set these values itself based on the amount of guilds your client is present in and off of a basic index.

 If you do not wish to use the [DiscordShardedClient] and instead reuse the same [DiscordSocketClient] code and manually shard them, you can do so by specifying the [ShardId] for the [DiscordSocketConfig] and pass that to the [DiscordSocketClient]'s constructor.